Is Stress Impacting Your Fertility and Chances of Having Children?

 Another study conducted at Ohio State University and published in the Journal of Human reproduction found that high levels of pre-conception stress more than double the chances of a woman failing to get pregnant after 12 months of trying.

-Researchers measured levels of alpha-amylase, an enzyme in saliva that provides a biological indicator of stress.
+According to a post on Babywearing International, researchers measured levels of alpha-amylase, an enzyme in saliva that provides a biological indicator of stress.
 Women with high levels of the biomarker were more than twice as likely to be declared infertile.